 The London Borough of Richmond upon Thames is divided by the river Thames into two constituencies, Twickenham and Richmond Park.
 Richmond Park also takes in some parts of Kingston.

 These constituencies are represented by two Members of Parliament elected in General Elections.

-The Borough is divided into 18 wards, each represented by three local councillors.
-These councillors are elected every four years in Local Elections.
-See our Who are my councillors page for a complete list of councillors and their details.
+The Borough is divided into 18 wards, each represented by three local Councillors.
+These Councillors are elected every four years in Local Elections.

 You can find out your current electoral areas and polling station in My Richmond.

 The Ordnance Survey website allows you to create useful maps showing borough and ward boundaries.